Bensville

-The main section of Bensville is centred on Kallaroo Road, and consists of a small park, video store, cafe, general store and hairdressers.
+The main section of Bensville is centred on Kallaroo Road, and consists of a small park, cafe, general store and hairdressers.
 A small combination of shops have recently been added in 2005.
 There is a small wharf located at the end of Kallaroo Road, which is a popular local fishing spot.

 History

 Bensville is named after a pioneer of the area, Benjamin Davis.
 His father had been a school teacher at Kincumber and Davistown is named after his family.
 Benjamin started a shipbuilding business around 1850 and also owned 1000 acre of land there.
 When a post office was opened, it was named Bensville, in honour of the pioneer.